edgeos/wearables_ble_android_app/README.md

 ### BLE Scans

-The Bluetooth scans on this app will find any nearby bluetooth devices and display their boradcasted name ("Unkown" if no device name is provided) and their MAC addresses.
+The Bluetooth scans on this app will find any nearby bluetooth devices and display their broadcasted name ("Unknown" if no device name is provided) and their MAC addresses.
 The scan is initiated in the startScan() method of the PairingFragment class, as seen here:

 ```java